DestructiveReasoning/hasklock/README.md

 Hasklock
 ========
-Hasklock is a Haskell program that displays a binary clock in the terminal, with the HSCurses library.
+Hasklock is a Haskell program that displays a binary clock in the terminal, with the HSCurses library.<br />
+The Hasklock package comes with two binaries:
+* hasklock: The basic binary clock, which allows customization of foreground and background colors, as well as clock size
+* randhasklock: A convenience script allowing for the randomization of foreground and/or background colors.

 Dependencies
 ------------